tardis-sn/tardis/docs/development/continuous_integration.rst

 Release pipeline
 ----------------

-Publishes a new release of TARDIS every sunday at 22:30 UTC.
+Publishes a new release of TARDIS every sunday at 00:00 UTC.

-.. warning :: Fails if no new commits were merged since the last release.

 Reference data pipeline